Main / Books / The Man Who Died Twice

 In Part II, Elizabeth and Joyce are questioned about the discovery of the bodies.
 Sue gives Elizabeth a locket inscribed with her name that they found on Douglas’s body.
 Siobhan identifies Poppy’s body.

 Afterwards, Elizabeth goes to see Martin Lomax who is anxious to get the diamonds back since they’re not his.
 He was holding them (as the middle-man) for a deal between some American mafia guys and some Colombians.
 If he can’t locate them, they’re threatening to kill him by the end of the week.
 Lomax admits to sending Andrew to scare (but not kill) Douglas, but he insists he wasn’t responsible for the shootings.
-Meanwhile, Lance at MI5 flags a fight that Frank Andrade Jr. (American mafia guy who owns the diamonds) is on headed to Fairhaven, likely for the purpose of killing Martin Lomax.
+Meanwhile, Lance at MI5 flags a flight that Frank Andrade Jr. (American mafia guy who owns the diamonds) is on headed to Fairhaven, likely for the purpose of killing Martin Lomax.

 Later, Elizabeth recalls that Douglas had pointed out a hole in a tree, which he’d commented would be a good place for a dead-letter drop (a public place spies use to leave stuff to be picked up).
 Sure enough, when Elizabeth checks that spot, she finds a letter addressed to her from Douglas.
 It says that the diamonds were hidden in Locker 531 at the Fairhaven train station.
 If they’re still there by the time she reads this letter, it means he’s dead.
 If they’re gone, it likely means he somehow faked his death and escaped with the diamonds.